Strasburg, Nats top Astros 7-2, force World Series Game 7

 ”Started shaking my glove, so they didn’t know what I was throwing,” Strasburg said. ”It’s something that has burned me in the past, and it burned me there in the first.”

-Now the Nationals will attempt their ultimate comeback in a year when they were written off time after time, hoping for the first title in the 51-season history of a franchise that started as the Montreal Expos and the first for Washington since the Senators in 1924.
+Now the Nationals will attempt their ultimate comeback in a year in which they were written off time after time, hoping for the first title in the 51-season history of a franchise that started as the Montreal Expos and the first for Washington since the Senators in 1924.

 Visiting teams have won three straight Game 7s in the Series since the Cardinals defeated Texas at home in 2011.